Installation and Setup

 Install pyarrow for high-performance I/O with Arrow/Parquet formats:

-Arrow format provides 2-3x faster read/write operations and better compression compared to JSON.
+Arrow format typically provides faster read/write operations and better compression than JSON/CSV for large graphs.
 See I/O and Serialization for details on using Arrow format.

 Multiple Extras